filipi/auto_bot/README.md

-# Auto_bot #
+# Auto_bots #

-Auto_bot is a set of automation scripts written in python to automate the process of running numerical simulation experiments.
+Auto_bots is a set of automation scripts written in python to automate the process of running numerical simulation experiments.
 It is particularly suitable to run tests at [Incompact3D](https://github.com/xcompact3d).There are currently only two bots, bumble_bee and optimus_prime.